msfs11/ConsentManager/README.md

 # Intro
 ## Why?
-- How to recognize, does a user signed all new versions of consents?
+- How to recognize if the user has signed all new versions of the consents?
-- How to have evidence, that a user gives consents in case of claims (for users, for regulators, for courts)?
+- How to obtain evidence that the user gave consent in case of claims (from users, regulators and courts)?

 ## What is it?
 ConsentManager is a microservice that manages user consents.
 It provides an API for managing user consents, stores and retrieves consent data in a database, and enforces consent policies.
-ConsentManager is designed to comply with privacy regulations such as GDPR, CCPA, and others, which require companies to obtain explicit consent from users before collecting and processing their personal data.
-ConsentManager can be used for a variety of use cases, including onboarding, policy updates, compliance with privacy regulations, consent tracking, user data management, admin management, avoidance of regulatory fines, and increased brand value and customer loyalty.

 ## For users:
 - Control over their personal data: Consent management gives users control over their personal data by allowing them to choose what data they want to share with a company and how it can be used.